Topic

 - service passports

-- immigrant’s passports, cf. the Immigration Regulations Section 2-5
+- immigrant’s passport, cf. the Immigration Regulations Section 2-5

-3.3.1.
-Control to be carried out in all cases (Minimum ID Control)
+3.3.1 Controls to be carried out by the police in all cases (minimum ID control)

-If the applicant does not consent to submitting the document, the police district must consider whether there are grounds for seizing the document pursuant to the Immigration Act Section 104.
+If the applicant, or the person registering, does not consent to submitting the document, the police district must consider whether there are grounds for seizing the document pursuant to the Immigration Act Section 104.
+Seizures under the Criminal Procedure Act may also be relevant, for example if the document appears to be false.
+In the administrative case, the police must fulfil the duty of disclosure pursuant to the Immigration Regulations Section 17-7 final paragraph.

-Persons who apply for protection must submit their ID documents together with the application.
-These documents will be checked by the National Police Immigration Service.
+Foreign nationals who apply for protection must present the identity documents they are in possession of together with the application.
+These documents will be checked by the National Police Immigration Service (NPIS).
 Some applicants will nonetheless sometimes submit documents to the local police district later on.
 In such cases, the police district must check that the applicant is the rightful holder of the document; see letter a) below.
-The document must then be sent to the National Police Immigration Service to check its authenticity.
-If persons who have been granted a residence permit after applying for protection present ID documents in connection with applying for renewal of the permit or a permanent residence permit, the local police district must check the person and the documents in accordance with the guidelines in this guideline.
-As regards the procedures for renewing permits that are limited due to matters relating to identity, reference is made to UDI 2018-003 Fornyelse av tillatelser gitt etter søknad om beskyttelse (only available in Norwegian).
+The document must then be sent to the NPIS to check its authenticity.
+If a foreign national who has been granted a residence permit after applying for protection presents identity documents in connection with applying for renewal of the permit or a permanent residence permit, the local police district must check the person’s identity and the documents in accordance with the guidelines in this circular.
+For procedures for renewing permits that are limited due to failure to present identity documents and/or doubts about identity, see UDI 2018-003 Fornyelse av tillatelser gitt etter søknad om beskyttelse (in Norwegian only).

 Such control involves:

-a) matching the passport or other ID document with the applicant (control of person)
+a) matching the passport or other identity documents with the applicant or the person registering (control of person)

-The person at the police who receives an application for a residence permit must always check that the passport or other ID document, cf. Chapter 3.2, actually belongs to the applicant.
+The police case officer who receives an application for a residence permit must always check that the passport or other ID document, cf. section 3.2, actually belongs to the applicant.

-b) a check of whether the document is genuine (document control)
+b) checking whether the document is genuine (document control)

-Guidelines for how this document control should be carried out are provided in guides from the National Police Directorate and the Norwegian ID Centre and follow the checklist issued by the National Police Directorate.
+Guidelines for how the minimum control should be carried out are provided in guidance from the National Police Directorate and the Norwegian ID Centre (NID) and follow from the checklist for identity and document control carried out by the police (external link, login required).
+The police also have the right to conduct systematic searches of EU/EEA nationals in DUF, ELYS 11, the National Population Register and NORVIS when issuing registration certificates or residence certificates/cards.

-In many cases, the police must carry out a more comprehensive control of the documents than what follows from Chapter 3.3.1.
-If the case officer who receives the application lacks the competence or equipment required to carry out the investigations him/herself, he/she shall ask for assistance from the second-line ID service in the police district, or from the Norwegian ID Centre (NID) if the police district does not have such a second-line service.
-It may also be relevant to confiscate the document, cf. Chapter 4.2.
+In many cases, the police must carry out a more comprehensive check of the documents than what follows from section 3.3.1.
+If the police case officer lacks the competence or equipment required to carry out the investigations, they shall ask for assistance from the second-line ID service in the police district, or from the Norwegian ID Centre.
+It may also be an option to seize the document, cf. section 4.2.

-Cases where extended control should definitely be carried out:
+Cases where extended control should definitely be carried out include:

-a) when the case officer is unfamiliar with the type of document presented
+a) when the case officer is not familiar with the type of document presented

-If the police’s case officer is not familiar with the type of document presented, it must first be checked whether the document is listed under the Council of the European Union’s ‘Table of travel documents entitling the holder to cross the external borders and which may be endorsed with a visa’ (the table of travel documents).
+If the case officer is not familiar with the type of document presented, they must first check whether the document is listed in the Council of the European Union’s list of recognised travel documents ("Table of travel documents entitling the holder to cross the external borders and which may be endorsed with a visa").
 Furthermore, the document shall be checked against the reference databases to which the individual police district has access.

-A thorough check must always be carried out if the police, following the initial check, suspect that the document may be false, or if they are in doubt about whether the applicant is the rightful holder of the document.
-The rightful holder of a document is the person who has legal and physical ownership of the document, and it shall be checked that the person in physical possession of the document is also the legal owner of the document.
-Such investigations may for example include checking against relevant registers that are available in the individual police district and more extensive technical investigations.
-Guidelines for what kind of document control should be carried out in such cases and how to follow it up are provided in the checklist from the National Police Directorate.
-In cases of concrete suspicion that a document is false, the applicant’s fingerprints must be taken.
-A fingerprint can, for example, uncover whether the applicant has previously applied for a residence permit using a different identity.
+The police must always carry out a more thorough investigation if, following the initial check, they suspect that the document may be false or are in doubt about whether the foreign national is the rightful holder of the document.
+The rightful holder of a document is the person who has legal and physical ownership of the document.
+It must be checked that the person who is in physical possession of the document is also the legal owner of the document.
+Such investigations may for example include checks against relevant registers that are available in the individual police district as well as more extensive technical investigations.
+Guidelines for what kind of document control should be carried out in such cases and the subsequent actions to take are provided in a checklist issued by the National Police Directorate.
+Upon concrete suspicion that a document is false, the police must take the applicant’s fingerprints, cf. the Immigration Act Section 100 first paragraph (a).
+A fingerprint may, for example, uncover whether the applicant has previously applied for a residence permit using a different identity.

-In cases where the applicant presents an ID document with different ID information than previously stated, an extended control should always be carried out of this document.
-This shall be done regardless of whether the applicant presents the document in connection with an application.
-The applicant should also explain why he/she is presenting a document with new ID information.
-In such cases, it may be relevant to demand that the applicant present other ID documents in addition to the travel document, particularly breeder documents for the travel document such as a national ID card and nationality certificate.
-Such breeder documents should then also be checked.
-For more information about case processing in cases where applicants submit conflicting information about their identity, and about what checks must be carried out, reference is made to the ID guideline, UDI 2012-009, Chapter 4.1.2 and 7.2.1 points 6 and 7, which state that, as a rule, the police district shall interview the applicant.
-Procedures for what kind of document control should be carried out in such cases and how to follow it up are provided in the checklist from the National Police Directorate (external link, requires login).
+In cases where a foreign national presents an ID document with different ID information than previously stated, an extended control of this document should always be carried out.
+The police must do this regardless of whether person in question presents the document in connection with an application.
+The foreign national should also explain why they are presenting a document with new ID information.
+In such cases, it may be relevant to demand that the applicant present other ID documents in addition to the travel document, particularly breeder documents for the travel document such as a national ID card or nationality certificate, cf. section 3.2.
+The police must then also check the breeder documents.
+For more information about case processing in cases with conflicting identity information, and the checks to be carried out, see UDI 2012-009 Avklaring av identitet section 4.1.2 and section 7.2.1 items 6 and 7, including that the police district in such cases must as a rule interview the applicant or the person registering.
+Procedures for what document control the police should carry out in such cases, and the subsequent actions to take, are provided in the National Police Directorate’s checklist for identity and document control carried out by the police (external link, login required).

 Experience shows that there is a greater risk of documents from certain countries being forged, or that some types of documents may be more liable to forgery.
 It may also be the case that some types of applications from certain countries are commonly accompanied by false documents.
 The factors that require particular attention in this connection are constantly changing.
-If, in connection with a normal introductory control and in light of the case officer's experience of certain countries and types of cases, circumstances are discovered that make extra attention necessary, the case can be considered a risk case.
+If, in connection with a standard initial control, and in light of the case officer’s experience of certain countries and types of cases, circumstances are discovered that warrant particular attention, the case may be considered as a high-risk case.

-When the police assess the risk in a case, they may decide to check cases from countries in which documents have good notoriety even more thoroughly, since travel documents from such countries can confer better rights on their holder, such as freedom from visa requirements etc. However, this does not mean that documents with low notoriety shall not be checked for authenticity.
+When assessing the risk associated with a case, the police may decide to check cases from countries in which the documents have good notoriety even more thoroughly, since travel documents from such countries can confer better rights on their holder, such as freedom from visa requirements etc. However, this does not mean that documents with low notoriety shall not be checked for authenticity.

 3.4 The role of the foreign service missions